 If you join us on a Sunday, you’ll find a mixed bag of people spanning different ages, backgrounds, and life experiences.
 Most of us have a Christian faith, but some of us are still exploring.
 Regulars and visitors come bringing their questions, objections, struggles, doubts and encouragements.
 Through the services, question times and over coffee we look to create opportunities for people to engage in ways that will help them.

 We’re a church with lots of young families, so as you walk in that’s probably one of the first things you would notice.
-That and the coffee and pastries/cake that are served for 15 minutes before each service.

 The building has ‘step-free’ access giving level/ramped entry to our meetings through the hall entrance.
 There is also an accessible toilet on the ground floor of the church and hall buildings.